 Sendai is a city with a population of around 1 million people, making it the largest city in the Tohoku region.
 It is known for its greenery, cleanliness, and friendly atmosphere.
 The city is also recognized as a hub of culture, education, and technology in the region.

 Sendai is also known for its food, especially its beef tongue, called “gyutan” in Japanese.
 The city has many restaurants that specialize in gyutan, and it is a must-try dish for visitors to the area.

 What is Sendai Ramen?

-Sendai Ramen is a traditional Japanese dish of noodle soup that originated in the city of Sendai in Miyagi Prefecture.
-The dish consists of Chinese style wheat noodles that are served in a meat or occasionally a fish based broth or soup.
-Sendai Ramen is usually flavoured with soy sauce or miso and is completed by toppings consisting of sliced pork, dried seaweed, kamaboko and green onions.
-Nearly every area within the city uses its own variation of this dish.
+Sendai ramen is a traditional Japanese noodle soup dish that originated in the city of Sendai in Miyagi Prefecture.
+The dish consists of Chinese-style wheat noodles served in a meat, or occasionally fish, broth or soup.
+Sendai ramen is usually flavored with soy sauce or miso and topped with sliced pork, dried seaweed, kamaboko, and green onions.
+Almost every area in the city has its own variation of this dish.

-Ramen soup generally is made from a stock with a base of either chicken or pork.
-This stock is then combined with various ingredients according to the recipe used by each restaurant.
-The ingredients can be kombu (kelp), katsuobushi (flakes of skipjack tuna), niboshi (dried baby sardines), beef bones, shiitake mushrooms and onions.
-The soup is then flavoured by the addition of salt, miso or soy sauce.
-There are other newer styles that have emerged which include among others a curry version of Sendai Ramen.
+Ramen soup is generally made from a broth based on either chicken or pork.
+This broth is then combined with various ingredients according to the recipe used by each restaurant.
+These ingredients may include kombu (seaweed), katsuobushi (flakes of skipjack tuna), niboshi (dried baby sardines), beef bones, shiitake mushrooms, and onions.
+The soup is then flavored by adding salt, miso or soy sauce.
+Other newer styles have emerged, including a curry version of Sendai ramen.